-To be eligible for the 22294VIC Course in Initial Adult Literacy and Numeracy, learners must successfully complete a total of 7 units comprising:
+To be eligible for the 22294VIC Course in Initial Adult Literacy and Numeracy, you must successfully complete a total of 7 units (outlined below).

 There are no formal learning prerequisites for participation in the Course in Initial Adult Literacy and Numeracy, however students must have a diagnosed permanent cognitive impairment or intellectual disability.

 Course materials are provided by Box Hill Institute.
 Materials fees are subject to partnership Training Service Agreements with individual Disability Service Providers.